Compounded Semaglutide in 2026: What Changed, What's Legal, What to Verify

 This is the thing that could change everything.

-As of April 2026: Semaglutide injection is still on the FDA Drug Shortage Database.
+As of May 2026: Semaglutide injection is no longer on the FDA Drug Shortage Database.
+Liraglutide remains in shortage.
+This changes the legal landscape significantly — compounding semaglutide is now outside the shortage exemption.

 If the shortage ends: Compounding pharmacies are supposed to stop making compounded semaglutide.
 Some will.
 Some won't.
 The FDA's enforcement track record suggests they will go after the worst offenders, but not every pharmacy will get inspected immediately.